-Online Civil Engineering Masters Degree Career Paths
+What are Online Civil Engineering Masters Degree Career Paths?

-Those with online graduate degrees in civil engineering typically pursue positions as architects, engineers and consultants.
-Industries populated by graduates of this program include but are not limited to: construction, government transportation and engineering.
+Those with online graduate degrees in civil engineering typically pursue positions as architects, engineers, and consultants.
+Industries populated by graduates of this program include but are not limited to construction, government transportation, and engineering.

-Civil Engineering Future Job Outlook
+What is the Civil Engineering Future Job Outlook?

 Because construction industries and architectural, engineering, and related services use civil engineers, employment opportunities vary by geographic area and may decrease during economic slowdowns, when construction is often curtailed.
 The Bureau of Labor and Statistics expects employment in civil engineering to grow faster than the national average.
 Based on the general population growth creating a growth in infrastructure industries, the demand will continue for employees to design, construct and improve roads, buildings, and water ways.Civil engineers will also be needed to repair or replace existing roads, bridges, and other public structures.
 Civil engineering is expected to grow by 20 percent between 2012 and 2022.